 This concludes deploying Astera Data Stack on Microsoft Azure cloud.

 Azure Kubernetes Service (AKS) presents an easy and quick way to deploy applications on Azure datacenters securely.
 AKS allows for operating and governing on-premise, edge and multicloud Kubernetes clusters all from itself.
-To learn more about the AKS, visit this site.
+To learn more about the AKS, visit this .

 In this article, we will cover how to create and set up an AKS cluster for the Astera Server.